ealush/vest/packages/n4s/docs/compound.md

 enforce.optional will pass validations of a key that's either not defined, undefined or null.

-`enforce.optional` takes as its arguments all the rules that the value should pass - only if it is present.
-If it is not present in the data object.
+`enforce.optional` takes as its arguments all the rules that the value must pass.

 ```js
 enforce({